One of the fastest-growing segments of Toronto’s real estate market is single women. Here’s a guide to buying a home in the GTA, just for the girls!

 - He moves in with you (and don’t worry, that doesn’t mean he gets half your home);

 - Rent it out and enjoy rental income while your property increases in value; or

 - Sell it and buy a new home together.
 Some of the best non-real estate advice I ever got when I was in my twenties was to make a list of what I expected my life to be like if I found the man of my dreams – and to get out there and get all that for myself.
 Boom!

 3. Don’t spend as much as the bank is willing to give you.

-Of course, you want a nice home, but pouring all your money into a place to live won’t give you the flexibility to live that sassy spontaneous life that all us married people think you’re having.
+Of course, you want a nice home, but pouring all your money into a place to live won’t give you the flexibility to live that sassy spontaneous life that all your married friends think you’re living.

 You don’t have to make this decision on your own – involve friends and family to make sure you make the right decision.
 We help a lot of single women find homes and having the opinion of someone who knows you can be reassuring.

 5. Only get a second bedroom if you really plan on using it.